-If you were born with or have developed uneven, large or protruding ears, then otoplasty may be your solution.
-Also known as ear pinning, otoplasty is a type of ear surgery that can be performed on both children and adults.
+If you were born with or have developed uneven, large, or protruding ears, otoplasty with Scottsdale, AZ, facial plastic surgeon Dr. Todd Hobgood may be your solution.
+Also known as ear pinning, otoplasty is a type of cosmetic ear surgery that can be performed on both children and adults.

-Earlobes that are misshapen or offset;
+Earlobes that are misshapen or offset

-- Ear tips that are folded, also known as lop ear;
+Ear tips that are folded, also known as lop ear

-- Ears that noticeable stick out from the head.
+Ears that noticeable stick out from the head

 The otoplasty procedure is a way to deal with ear deformities or irregularities without the need for traditional methods such as growing the hair to cover the ears, or wearing hats or headbands.
-Having surgery also eliminates the stress associated with the insecurity of having large or protruding ears.
+Having surgery also alleviates the stress associated with the insecurity of having large or protruding ears.

-What Is Otoplasty?
+What Is the Best Age for Otoplasty?